VUnit/vunit/docs/blog/2016_11_16_vunit_the_best_value_for_initial_effort_part2.rst

 Incisive.
 Support for other simulators is `planned
 <http://github.com/VUnit/vunit/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22simulator%20support%22>`__.

-I my next blog I will use the same script to also run all the testbenches in my project and present a test report.
+In my next blog I will use the same script to also run all the testbenches in my project and present a test report.
 Until then you can have a more detailed look at the script created by downloading the `example project <http://github.com/LarsAsplund/udp_ip_stack>`__.